 The Digital Scholarship Section (DSS) provides a forum for ACRL members engaged in exploring, adapting, and implementing emerging digital scholarship services.
 This includes the topics of digital curation in support of the lifecycle management of research; digital humanities to cultivate a community of practice involved in digital humanities research and development; and connecting researchers with numeric and geospatial data that is compiled by others.
 This section will sponsor discussions or programs that share the ways in which libraries are working toward these topics using scalable, efficient, and sustainable methods.
 This section will inform and educate librarians on digital scholarship trends and new technologies and collaborate with other organizations within the library profession and academe on issues concerning digital scholarship.

-Displaying active committee roster as of 10/22/2017.
-Last retrieved on 10/22/2017.
-Members can log in to view full contact information for committee members.
+Displaying active committee roster as of 03/03/2024.
+Last retrieved on 03/03/2024.
+Members can log in and refresh the page to view full contact information for committee members.

 Log-in to view full contact information.

-The Digital Scholarship Section was established in 2017.
-The ACRL Digital Curation Interest Group, ACRL Digital Humanities Interest Group, and the ACRL Numeric and Geospatial Data Services in Academic Libraries Interest Group joined together to form DSS.
+The Digital Scholarship Section (DSS) was established September 1, 2017.
+The former ACRL Digital Curation Interest Group, ACRL Digital Humanities Interest Group, and ACRL Numeric and Geospatial Data Services in Academic Libraries Interest Group came together to form the new section.